Pete Buttigieg 2020 presidential campaign: Foreign policy

 Buttigieg has said that he believes the post-9/11 invasion of Afghanistan was justified, but now supports withdrawing American troops from the region while maintaining an intelligence presence.
 Buttigieg is a committed supporter of Israel.
 However, he notably disapproves of former Israeli prime minister Benjamin Netanyahu's zeal for annexing Jewish settlements in the Israeli-occupied West Bank.

 In January 2019, following Juan Guaidó's self-declaration as interim president of Venezuela, Buttigieg told HuffPost that as a supporter of free and fair elections, he is amenable to potential sanctions but not a military intervention imposed on the country.
 On June 11, 2019, Buttigieg said: "We will remain open to working with a regime like the Kingdom of Saudi Arabia for the benefit of the American people.
 But we can no longer sell out our deepest values for the sake of fossil fuel access and lucrative business deals."

 Health care

 At the start of his campaign, Buttigieg advocated for a single-payer healthcare system.
-Buttigieg later promoted "Medicare for All Who Want It", a plan that would implement a public option for healthcare insurance, while allowing private healthcare insurers to remain in business.
+Buttigieg later promoted "Medicare for All Who Want It", a plan that would implement a public option for Medicare, while allowing private health insurance for anyone who wanted to purchase it.

 In August 2019, Buttigieg released a $300 billion plan to expand mental health care services and fight addiction.